Cryptococcus neoformans: Pathology

 Traversal of the blood–brain barrier by C. neoformans plays a key role in meningitis pathogenesis.
-However, precise mechanisms by which it passes the blood-brain barrier are still unknown; one recent study in rats suggested an important role of secreted serine proteases.
+However, precise mechanisms by which it passes the blood-brain barrier are still unknown; a 2014 study in rats suggested an important role of secreted serine proteases.
 The metalloprotease Mpr1 has been demonstrated to be critical in blood-brain barrier penetration.

-Meiosis (sexual reproduction), another possible survival factor for intracellular C. neoformans
+AIDS

+Fungal meningitis and encephalitis are frequently associated with HIV-positive patients with low T-cell counts.
+C. neoformans is one of the illnesses that definitionally marks the point at which a person with HIV may be considered to have AIDS.
+Infections with this fungus were thought to be rare in people with fully functioning immune systems, hence C. neoformans is often referred to as an opportunistic pathogen.
+However, a study from 2024 done in Australia and New Zealand showed the vast majority of recorded infections to be in non-HIV patients.

+Changes in reproductive pattern

 The vast majority of environmental and clinical isolates of C. neoformans are mating type alpha.
 Filaments of mating type alpha have haploid nuclei ordinarily, but these can undergo a process of diploidization (perhaps by endoduplication or stimulated nuclear fusion) to form diploid cells termed blastospores.
 The diploid nuclei of blastospores are able to undergo meiosis, including recombination, to form haploid basidiospores that can then be dispersed.
 This process is referred to as monokaryotic fruiting.
 Required for this process is a gene designated dmc1, a conserved homologue of genes recA in bacteria, and rad51 in eukaryotes (see articles recA and rad51).
 Dmc1 mediates homologous chromosome pairing during meiosis and repair of double-strand breaks in DNA.
 One benefit of meiosis in C. neoformans could be to promote DNA repair in the DNA-damaging environment caused by the oxidative and nitrosative agents produced in macrophages.
 Thus, C. neoformans can undergo a meiotic process, monokaryotic fruiting, that may promote recombinational repair in the oxidative, DNA-damaging environment of the host macrophage, and this may contribute to its virulence.

 Serious complications of human infection

-Infection starts in lungs, disseminates via blood to meninges and then to other parts of the body.
-Capsule inhibits phagocytosis.
-Can cause a systemic infection, including fatal meningitis known as meningoencephalitis in normal, diabetic and immunocompromised hosts.
-The infection from C. neoformans in the brain can be fatal if untreated.
-CNS (central nervous system) infection may also be present as a brain abscess known as cryptococcomas, subdural effusion, dementia, isolated cranial nerve lesion, spinal cord lesion, and ischemic stroke.
-If cryptococcal meningitis occurs, mortality rate is between 10 and 30%.
+Infection begins in the lungs, and from there the fungus can disseminate to the brain and other body parts via macrophages.
+An infection of the brain caused by C. neoformans is referred to as cryptococcal meningitis, which is most often fatal when left untreated.
+Cryptococcal meningitis causes more than 180,000 deaths annually.
+CNS (central nervous system) infections may also be present as a brain abscesses known as cryptococcomas, subdural effusions, dementia, isolated cranial nerve lesions, spinal cord lesions, and ischemic stroke.
+The estimated one-year mortality of HIV-related people who receive treatment for cryptococcal meningitis is 70% in low-income countries versus 20–30% for high-income countries.
+Symptoms include headache, fever, neck stiffness, nausea and vomiting, photophobia.
+Diagnosis methods include a serum cryptococcal antigen test and lumbar puncture with cerebrospinal fluid (CSF) examination to detect C. neoformans.